Quick tips for the Rim to Rim hike of the Grand Canyon:

-1. Great trail or hiking shoes and good socks – I hiked in trail shoes and wicking/wool socks.
+1. Great trail shoes and/or lightweight hiking boots and good socks – I hiked in trail shoes and wicking/wool socks.

 2. Back Pack/Hydration Pack with proper clothes – I used a hydration pack with enough water and room in pack to bring change of clothes (fresh socks, change of undergarments, wicking socks, shirts, and shorts = 2 days worth).
 Recommended weight limit of pack for day hiking with overnight at Phantom 20-30 lbs.